All eyes will be on Shiffrin, unknown hill in Olympic Alpine

 “Everybody’s in the same situation.
 They have to adapt as quickly as possible,” International Ski Federation race director Markus Waldner said.
 “It’s a very challenging hill.
 Demanding.”

 If the casual fan knows current World Cup overall leader Shiffrin’s name the best — thanks to years of success and her prominence in TV ads for these Olympics — anyone who follows ski racing closely is aware of two prominent challengers: Petra Vlhova, a 26-year-old from Slovakia, and Sofia Goggia, a 29-year-old from Italy.
-Vlhova is the reigning overall World Cup champion and won five of this season’s first six slaloms, a race Shiffrin used to dominate; Goggia has won seven consecutive downhills and will be favored to repeat her Olympic gold in that event.
+Vlhova is the reigning overall World Cup champion and won five of this season’s first six slaloms, a race Shiffrin used to dominate; Goggia had a streak of seven consecutive victories in World Cup downhills she entered and was a big favorite to repeat her Olympic gold in that event before she sprained her left knee in a crash two weeks before ski racing begins in Beijing.

 MEN TO WATCH